meghna489/Explainio/README.md

 This project is licensed under the **MIT License**.

 ---
 💡 *"AI should not be a black box.
-Explainio makes it a glass box."*
+Explainio makes it a glass box by justifying its decisions."*